kenmcgarry/NeuralNetworks/R/README.md

 `neuralnet_proteins_functions.R` contains the workhorse functions and loads in R libraries.

-`neuralnet_complex_latent.R` produces plots that appear in the paper.
+`neuralnet_complex_latent.R` build the complex network and latent network models.